Why do people so often

 given the constant distortions in the media, financed by rich

 supporters of the right.
-But the cost of losing is enormous, especially
+But the cost of losing an election is

 for those living below the poverty line and those who feel generally